abhilashMirupati/chat2DB/README.md

 ### Table Filtering (Optional)

-For large databases (500+ tables), you can optionally filter vector search to specific tables to improve performance and accuracy.
+For large databases (500+ tables), you can optionally filter to specific tables to improve performance and accuracy.

 **How it works:**
+- **Selected tables are MANDATORY**: Always included in context (even if similarity score is low)
-- **Vector search filtering**: When tables are selected via the UI filter, vector search only queries embeddings for those tables (faster search)
+- **Vector search is SKIPPED**: When filter is active, vector search is completely skipped.
+Filter tables are directly added as mandatory.
-- **FK expansion preserved**: Foreign key expansion still uses the full graph context, ensuring join accuracy even if related tables weren't explicitly selected
+- **FK expansion is UNRESTRICTED**: Foreign key expansion can add related tables outside the filter to ensure complete join paths
+- **Question mentions are DETECTED**: Tables explicitly mentioned in the question are automatically added
+- **Similarity threshold increases**: 0.70 (with filter) vs 0.5 (no filter) for better precision
-- **Optional feature**: If no tables are selected, the system uses all tables (backward compatible)
+- **Optional feature**: If no tables are selected, the system uses all tables with vector search (backward compatible)

 **When to use:**
 - Databases with 500+ tables where vector search becomes slow
 - Domain-specific queries where you know which tables are relevant (e.g., "Sales Tables", "HR Tables")
-- Improving accuracy by focusing vector search on relevant schema subsets
+- Improving accuracy by focusing on relevant schema subsets
+- Performance optimization: Skipping vector search entirely when you know the tables

+**When NOT to use:**
+- Exploring unknown schemas - let the system search all tables
+- Small databases (< 50 tables) - filter overhead not worth it
+- Unsure which tables are relevant - better to search broadly first

 **UI Features:**
 - Collapsible table filter panel (default collapsed) in main UI